melt-umn/melt-website/content/silver/concepts/automatic-attributes.md

 When propagated on a production with no children on which the attribute occurs, the empty value is used.
 Otherwise, the append operator is used to combine the value of the attribute on all children with the attribute.

+Monoid attributes commonly have list, string, integer or Boolean types.
+If the type of the attribute is in the `Monoid` type class (as is the case with strings and lists), then the empty value and operator (the `with [], ++`) can be omitted.

 # Functor attributes
 Functor attributes allow for a mapping-style transformation over a tree, where we only wish to modify the tree in a few places.
 Thus the type of a functor attribute is effectively in the functor category, being a nonterminal that in some way encapsulates values that we wish to modify.
 Functor transformations are distinct from forwarding, as these transformed trees are not necessarily semantically equivalent to the original tree.
 Also more than one functor transformation of the same tree is possible, while a production may only have one forward.

+An example functor transformation is `host` in ableC, which transforms away ``injection'' productions by lifting declarations to higher points in the tree.

 ```
 functor attribute host;